The late Revd Bessie Pereira – whose eldership was widely recognised

 Now some may feel that leaves a margin for doubt.
 However, if it does, it seems to me that Paul decisively closes that margin by referring explicity in Romans 16 to Phoebe – the female “Deacon” at the church at Cenchrea.
 Evidently the Apostle Paul does not see his affirmation of Phoebe’s work at Cenchrea as being in conflict in any way with his teaching in I Timothy 3 teaching about what kind of man a deacon should be!!
 They didn’t have inclusive language back in the day!
 Get it?

 What I have said above unpacks – from an entirely Evangelical perspective – the logic of the inclusive approach.
 The wider context of Scriptures reveals that I Timothy 3 can not be set in opposition to an acknowledgement of Phoebe-the-Deacon in Romans 16.

-Given that light it becomes clear that the omission of their mention in that key passage in I Timothy 3 does not rule women deacons out after all.
-It is simply that in that passage Paul mentions only the male version of the scenario – just as we see with the cross-gender application of the Ten Commandments!
+In that light it becomes clear that the omission of their mention in I Timothy 3 does not rule women deacons out after all.
+It is simply that in that text Paul mentions only the male version of the scenario – just as we see with the cross-gender application of the Ten Commandments!

 If in Paul’s mind there is no conflict bewteen I Timothy 3 and the engagement of a female Deacon, then it follows automatically that the adjacent words concerning Elders, likewise do not exclude the possibility of women elders.

 Margaret Knight, who headed up the healing prayer-ministry

 at St Andrew’s Chorleywood and introduced me to that ministry

 I believe that only this hermeneutic of coherence makes sense of the wider NT context.
 How could we have in Paul’s churches female gatherers/hosts, teachers, deacons, prophets and apostles…and not elders?!!